gtiwari333/spring-boot-web-application-sample/README.md

 - Account management with KeyCloak
 - Testcontainers to perform realistic integration test with KeyCloak
 - favicon handler
-- Separate email microservice to handle massive load
+- Microservices
 - Spring Cloud - Open Feign, Sleuth integration
+- Message Queue using ActiveMQ Artemis

 Future: do more stuff
+- Spring Cloud Contract integration
-- background jobs with Quartz
+- Example of background jobs with Quartz with a basic API/UI
-- Liquibase/Flyway change log
+- Liquibase/Flyway DB change log
 - Integrate Markdown editor for writing notes
 - search service using elastic search -- search into uploaded files as well
     - WIP